GauravSinghThakur/linuxgitmsr-viz/README.md

     -----------------------------------------------------------------

-Welcome to your Angular.js project on Cloud9 IDE!
+Welcome to this MEAN (Angular.js, Node.js) project built using Cloud9 IDE!

 This Project is meant to Visualize the commit Propagation in the super-repository of Linux (Linus Torvalds) in 2012.